 SLIDE Research Topics

-Our research is applied to a variety of datasets ranging from personal data to execution traces and data from the semantic Web.
+Our research is applied to a variety of datasets ranging from personal data to execution traces, and data from the semantic Web, from medical or education domain.
 A large number of our applications are evaluated using traditional information retrieval and learning techniques, and crowdsourcing.

 Large–scale data analytics